bpanel-org/bpanel-docs/docs/quick-start.md

 #### Running with docker

-To start the application and generate 50 regtest BTC for your primary wallet, first clone the repository and navigate to the root of the project.
+To start the application, clone the repository and navigate to the root of the project.
 1. Run `npm install` to create a secrets.env file.
 1. Run `docker-compose up -d` (add `--build` if you install more dependencies)
 1. Navigate to http://localhost:5000 or https://localhost to see your webapp.